01 November 2017

 The tax rules are reasonably simple if you go for the light commercial vehicle option.
 Any business use of the van, or commuting to and from work, is seen as tax exempt by HMRC.
 This wouldn’t be the case with a company car, so the van option has a key advantage in this respect.

-The driver of the company van can use it for their own private use as well, but they will incur a certain amount of BIK tax by doing so – £3,230 as standard – so bear this in mind.
+The driver of the company van can use it for their own private use as well, but they will incur a certain amount of BIK tax by doing so – £3,500 as standard for the 2021-22 tax year – so bear this in mind.

 Electric vehicles used to be exempt from the BIK rules, and were a good tax-efficient option.
-But as of the 2016-17 tax year, you now have to report on these ‘zero-emission vehicles’.
+But since the 2016-17 tax year, you now have to report on these ‘zero-emission vehicles’.
+From the 2021-22 tax year, even fully electric cars with zero emissions are seen as a ‘Benefit in Kind’ and are taxable.

 Using a light commercial vehicle or van may sound like an attractive option.
 But how do these figures stack up for the average user?